medialab/mango_iat/README.md

 # Goal
 Set a single page app layer on top of Limesurvey's [mango](https://raw.githubusercontent.com/medialab/mango_core) template, becoming a bridge between Limesurvey's backend and a IAT.
-Uses [jsPsych](http://jspsych.org) as a front-end interface.
+Uses [iat.js](https://github.com/medialab/iat.js) as a front-end interface.

 For more information about Implicit Association Tests, [click here](https://implicit.harvard.edu/implicit/education.html).

 # Installation
 Because **mangoiat.js** should be a low-footprint, ad-hoc solution, it's purposely not distributed in a **grunt/gulp** setup.
-It is dependent to jQuery and Lodash well as jsPsych.
+It is dependent to jQuery and Lodash well as iat.js.

 ## Install the mango template and router plugin
 * Follow instructions [here](https://github.com/medialab/mango_core#readme).

 ## Add dependencies
-* Get [jsPsych](https://github.com/jodeleeuw/jsPsych) and place the distribution folder in your `/upload/templates/mango/scripts/` directory.
+* Get [iat.js](https://github.com/medialab/iat.js) and place the distribution folder in your `/upload/templates/mango/scripts/` directory.
 * Clone this repository inside `/upload/templates/mango/scripts/` to create a `mango_iat` subfolder.
-* Open `/upload/templates/mango/startpage.pstpl` and add the path to the Lodash and jsPsych dependencies in the `<head>` as such:
+* Open `/upload/templates/mango/startpage.pstpl` and add the path to the Lodash and iat.js dependencies at the end of the `<head>` section as such:

 ```
 <script type="text/javascript"src="https://cdnjs.cloudflare.com/ajax/libs/lodash.js/3.10.1/lodash.min.js"></script>
-<script type="text/javascript"src="{TEMPLATEURL}scripts/jspsych-4.3/jspsych.js"></script>
-<script type="text/javascript" src="{TEMPLATEURL}scripts/jspsych-4.3/plugins/jspsych-text.js"></script>
-<script type="text/javascript" src="{TEMPLATEURL}scripts/jspsych-4.3/plugins/jspsych-single-stim.js"></script>
+<script type="text/javascript" src="{TEMPLATEURL}scripts/mango_iat/mangoiat.js"></script>
 ```

-* Finally, add `mangoiat.js`, preferably at the end of `/upload/templates/mango/startpage.pstpl`, like this:
+* add `mangoiat.js`, at the end of `/upload/templates/mango/endpage.pstpl`, like this:

 ```
-<script type="text/javascript" src="{TEMPLATEURL}scripts/mango_iat/mangospa.js"></script>
+<script type="text/javascript" src="{TEMPLATEURL}scripts/mango_iat/mangoiat.js"></script>
 ```

 ## Usage